jallmann/tls-interop/README.md

 Cargo Test Instructions
 ============================
 Some of the internal rust test cases run with "cargo test" assume readily built versions of nss, boringssl and openssl being available in the parent diretory.
 The NSS shim is expected to be found at "../dist/Debug/bin/nss_bogo_shim".
 The BoringSSL shim is expected to be found at "../boringssl/build/ssl/test/bssl_shim".
 The OpenSSL shim is expected to be found at "../openssl/tests/ossl_shim/ossl_shim".

+NOTE: OpenSSL needs to be built with the "enable-external-tests" flag.
+Otherwise the ossl_shim is not built.

 All three default paths can be overwritten by setting the following environment variables:
 NSS_SHIM_PATH = ${NSS_ROOT}/bin/nss_bogo_shim